2021 FIVB Men's Volleyball Nations League

 The 2021 FIVB Men's Volleyball Nations League was the third edition of the FIVB Men's Volleyball Nations League, an annual men's international volleyball tournament.
 The 2021 version of VNL was scheduled to start earlier than the previous edition due to the 2020 Summer Olympics in July.
 The competition was held between May and June 2021, and the final round took place in Rimini Fiera, Rimini, Italy.

 Brazil claimed their first VNL title after beating Poland in four sets.
 France defeated Slovenia in three sets to win the bronze medal.
 Both Wallace de Souza from Brazil and Bartosz Kurek from Poland were named as MVPs of the tournament.

+Teams

 Qualification

 In the 2019 edition sixteen teams qualified for the competition.
 Twelve of them qualified as core teams which could not face relegation.
 Other four teams were selected as challenger teams which could be relegated from the tournament.
 Slovenia as winner of 2019 Challenger Cup earned the right to participate in this tournament replacing Portugal, the last placed challenger team after the 2019 edition.
 This year there won’t be any promotion or relegation and the 16 participants will also compete in the 2022 edition.

 Netherlands replaced China after the decision of the Chinese Volleyball Association to withdraw its national men's team due to financial limitations and travel restrictions caused by the COVID-19 pandemic.